 - Inspect the muffler periodically.
 Replace it when necessary. - If engine is equipped with a muffler deflector, inspect periodically.
 Replace with correct part. - Do not check for spark, or crank engine with spark plug or spark plug wire removed. - Do not run engine with air filter or its cover removed.

 POSSIBLE ENGINE DAMAGE Decelerate engine slowly to stop.
 Avoid choking carburetor to stop engine.
 Choke only for an emergency stop.
+Operator's Manual: Tube Conveyor

 2.13 OPERATING SAFETY